 However, oni are magical creatures.
-They can cast spells and are in-tune with the arcane.
-Oni are particularly excellent shapeshifters and are able to change their form at their leisure.
+They can cast spells and are in tune with the arcane.
+Oni are particularly excellent shapeshifters and can change their form at their leisure.

 Their shape-shifting abilities allow oni to infiltrate an unsuspecting town of humans and blend right in.
 They can stalk their prey or befriend a group of small children and use their relationship as leverage to take them away and eat them for dinner.

 Besides seeking flesh, oni have a taste for luxurious and magical items.
-They crave wealth and luxury and will serve a higher power if they are able to offer an oni either or both of these things.
+They crave wealth and luxury and will serve a higher power if they can offer an oni either or both of these things.

 Oni’s Stats and Abilities